Secluded & Quiet Islands In Greece

 View Of Molos Village

-Belonging to the Sporades, Skyros boasts an impressive and relaxing vacation spot made of traditional villages, a rugged coastline, and incredibly blue seas.
+Belonging to the Sporades, Skyros boasts an impressive and relaxing vacation spot made of small traditional villages, a rugged coastline, and incredibly blue seas.

 How To Get To Skyros